 Participants who entered the Scheme in the first three quarters of 2016/17 and a plan review approximately one year later were asked questions about whether the NDIS had helped them.

-The percentage responding 'Yes' was highest for the domain of:

-- Daily Living (91%), for participants aged 0 to before school - Daily Living (52%), for participants of school age to 14 - Choice and control (62%), for participants aged 15 to 24 - Daily Living (72%), for participants aged 25 and over

-"Has the NDIS helped?" questions for participants
+The percentage responding 'Yes' was highest for the domain of: - Daily Living (91%), for participants aged 0 to before school - Daily Living (52%), for participants of school age to 14 - Choice and control (62%), for participants aged 15 to 24 • Daily Living (72%), for participants aged 25 and over Has the NDIS helped?
+Family/Carers Page: 20 A chart displays the responses from family/carers of participants to the question: 'Has the NDIS helped?' split into age categories and life domains.

-Has the NDIS helped?
-Family/Carers

 Perceptions of whether the NDIS has helped.